Maximize Your Staffing Firm’s Valuation: Strategies in Staffing

 What Makes My Staffing Firm More Valuable?

 Staffing companies come in all shapes, sizes, geographies, and specialties.
-What adds value to one firm, may not impact another; however, there are items which seem to be generally universal that make your firm more valuable.
+What adds value to one firm, may not impact another; however, there are items which are generally universal that make your firm more valuable.

 - Professional Services – While light industrial and office & clerical (often referred to as “commercial”) remain the stalwart and largest sectors of the staffing industry, professional services such as IT, engineering, accounting & finance, and healthcare, are growing and are considered superior sectors.
 Professional services often enjoy higher bill rates, GM%, and typically have longer employment cycles – longer assignments.
 For larger firms focused on these sectors, corporate overhead is often lower due to the ability to scale, lower transaction volume, and the absence of ancillary corporate functions necessary for risk management and “brick and mortar” expansion.
 Professional services may also be greatly facilitated by centralized recruiting efforts – further reducing corporate SG&A for a given revenue stream.